Quinoline: Applications

-Quinoline is used in the manufacture of dyes, the preparation of hydroxyquinoline sulfate and niacin.
+Quinolines are used in the manufacture of dyes and the preparation of hydroxyquinoline sulfate and niacin.
 It is also used as a solvent for resins and terpenes.

 Quinoline is mainly used as in the production of other specialty chemicals.
-Approximately 4 tonnes are produced annually according to a report published in 2005.
+Approximately 4 tonnes were produced annually according to a report published in 2005.
 Its principal use is as a precursor to 8-hydroxyquinoline, which is a versatile chelating agent and precursor to pesticides.
 Its 2- and 4-methyl derivatives are precursors to cyanine dyes.
 Oxidation of quinoline affords quinolinic acid (pyridine-2,3-dicarboxylic acid), a precursor to the herbicide sold under the name "Assert".